 A peak of your own, which only you know, which is different from the others, which only you will climb and on which you will plant your banner.

-It is not difficult but it is essential to do this work: to work on your brand and position it properly so that it is diversified from others and attractive enough for the customer audience you want to acquire.
+It is not difficult but it is essential to do this work: to work on your brand and position it appropriately so that it is diversified from others and attractive enough for the customer audience you want to acquire.

 My brand positioning statement for example speaks clearly and starts just like this: